velexi-research/VLXI-Cookiecutter-Python/README.md

       * Allow GitHub Actions to create and approve pull requests: no

 ### 2.2.
-Deploying Package Documentation to GitHub Pages
+Publishing Package Documentation to GitHub Pages

-1. From the GitHub repository web page, navigate to "Settings" > "Pages" (in the "Code and automation" section of the side menu) and configure GitHub Pages to deploy from the `gh-pages` branch.
+1. From the project GitHub repository, navigate to "Settings" > "Pages" (in the "Code and automation" section of the side menu) and configure GitHub Pages to deploy from the `gh-pages` branch.